KarlBris/javalettec/doc/documentation.md

 ## Implementation
-There was a bit of ambiguity in the specification regarding if argument variables could be overloaded in the base scope of a function body, so we decided that it should not be allowed.
+There was a bit of ambiguity in the specification regarding if argument variables could be shadowed in the base scope of a function body, so we decided that argument shadowing should not be allowed - this means function arguments are declared in the same scope as the root scope of the function.